jimareed/helm-chart-tutorial/README.md

 Removing items ... done
 ```
 Now we will create helm charts and deploy to Kubernetes.
-First, create the helm charts
+First, create the helm charts:
 ```
 $mkdir charts
 $cd charts